sethmnielsen/personal-website/content/home/experience.md

     date_start: '2017-05-01'
     date_end: '2017-12-01'
     description: |2-
-      * Designed and built prototype of robotic self-parking chair capable of moving a 180-lb person
+      * Designed and built prototype of robotic self-parking chair capable of moving a 200-lb person
-      * Produced mechanical design in CAD and manufactured it, and designed and built the circuitry
+      * Designed the mechanical and electrical components, then manufactured them
       * Wrote high-level and low-level software for onboard computer and microcontrollers
+      * Conducted tests, analyzed performance, discovered design flaw and made a completely new design
+      * Built and tested second prototype which satisfied company's goals for mobility, load capacity and stability

   - title: Summer Undergraduate Research Fellowship — Solid Propellants
     company: Purdue University